already5chosen/softpc/half-baked/core_v3/readme.txt

 1. Fetch
  - Start to drive instruction address on tcm_rdaddress.
+2. Decode
+ - Drive register file address with indices of the registers A and B
+ - Latch instruction word
  - Calculate NextPC
-2. Decode1
- - Drive register file address with index of the register A
- - Latch instruction word
 3. Regfile1
  - Latch value of the register A
- - Start to drive register file address with index of the register B
+ - Latch the second ALU/AGU/shifter input - either value of the register B or immediate operand
- - For calls - write NextPC to RA (R31)
+ - For calls and NextPC - write NextPC to destination register (rA=r31 or rC)
  - Calculate branch target of taken PC-relative branches
  - Jumps and calls - reload PC and finish
- - Unconditional Branch - continue to Branch phase
+ - Unconditional Branch - reload PC with NextPC and continue to Fetch+Branch phase (effectively finish)
  - The rest of instruction - reload PC with NextPC and continue
-4. Regfile2 - [Optional]
- - used by instructions that have register B as a source except for integer stores and B=0
- - Latch value of register B
 5. Execute
  - Start ALU/AGU/Shifter operations
  - Latch writedata